Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 Asked friends to go through the website and see how they feel it works.
 Users indicated that the writing on the landing page was difficult to read with the background image and this prompted the edit of it.

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+Commiting every few lines of code.
+Pushing the code to Github at the end of each writing session.
+Currently the deployed version is the finsihed verion.

 Credits

-Content
+All Photos were taken from the website https://unsplash.com/ some of these photos were edited by myself to suit the website with Gimp Photo editor.

-The text for section Y was copied from the Wikipedia article Z Media
+The quote section was an idea taken from the whiskey mini project.

-The photos used in this site were obtained from ...
-Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from a friend of mine who is a DJ.